We was taking the sun at the barn door when the church bells rang. Then came the sound of horses, and wild musick.

 Then I leapt up on my legs like Hungrie Lion Rampant and trod a few paces.
 I cried, “Behold a true representation of a woman’s soul!”

 Prick-eared dark devils against the light, lashing their tails and clawing the air.

 The Earl had reason to look like a “kitling struck…for insolencie.”
 He was almost eighteen, and under pressure from his grandfather Viscount Montague, and his mother the Countess of Southampton, to marry Lord Burghley’s granddaughter, Lady Elizabeth de Vere.

 His grandfather and mother would have seen the marriage as a desirable strategic alliance.
 The Queen’s regard for Lord Burghley may have caused her to drop a word or two in the young Earl’s ear, as well.
 Or perhaps he feared she might.

 The Earl was not “of full age” until twenty-one, so they still had time to lean on him.
 However, the older children got the harder it was to push them into marriages that weren’t to their liking.

-I’ve no idea how Gib could have read the extract about women he quotes almost verbatim from Bishop John Aylmer.
-He’s unlikely to have come across anything written by Aylmer in the Catholic households he lived in.
-John Aylmer (c1521-1594) was a scholar, political thinker, and later Bishop of London.
+I’ve no idea how Gib could have come across the description of two sorts of women he quotes almost verbatim from Bishop John Aylmer.
+Aylmer (c1521-1594) was a scholar, political thinker, and Bishop of London.
 And a supporter of a woman’s right to rule.
 Or at least of Elizabeth’s right – obviously, she was one of the better sort of women.